gamehacker1999/GameEngine/README.md

 # GameEngine
-Component Based game engine using SDL
+Rendering Engine using OpenGL and SDL